bgd-labs/aave-proposals-v3/src/20240312_AaveV3Ethereum_MainnetPYUSDEmissionsAdmin/MainnetPYUSDEmissionsAdmin.md

 The Aave Chan Initiative (ACI) has been in discussion with various parties that have a desire to actively contribute to the growth and development of the Aave V3 on the Ethereum Network.

-Recently, governance approved the [addition of PYUSD to Aave V3 Ethereum Market ](https://governance.aave.com/t/arfc-add-pyusd-to-aave-v3-ethereum-market/16218).
+Recently, governance approved the [addition of PYUSD to Aave V3 Ethereum Market](https://governance.aave.com/t/arfc-add-pyusd-to-aave-v3-ethereum-market/16218).
 As a result, onboarding PYUSD into Aave has:

 - Built synergies between Aave and PYUSD.
 - Offered Aave users an additional stablecoin option.